 recommended that everyone 6 months and older get an updated COVID-19

 vaccine to protect against potentially serious outcomes of COVID-19

 - Updated COVID-19 vaccines from Pfizer-BioNTech and Moderna will be available in the coming weeks.

 - For more information, please contact your healthcare provider and visit www.coronavirus-sd.com for updates.

-COVID-19 vaccinations are safe, convenient, and available from multiple vaccine providers.
+COVID-19 vaccinations are safe, convenient, and available at no-cost

 We recommended that you use a browser other than Internet Explorer to make your appointment.

-Individuals must be 12 years of age or older at the time of vaccination.
+Adults (18 years and older at the time of vaccination)

-- Documentation examples: Birth certificate, passport, Provisional Driver's Permit (Learner's Permit)
+- Photo ID or other method of identification.
+Documentation examples: birth certificate, passport, Provisional Driver's Permit (Learner's Permit), Consular Card.

 - All eligible minors may visit a vaccination site without an appointment and without bringing any documentation (photo ID and proof of age) IF a parent, legal guardian, or relative caregiver is with them at the site.